Pradaxa side effects range from indigestion to life-threatening, uncontrolled bleeding.

 - With recent or recurrent stomach or intestinal bleeding

 - Who take other medicines that increase the risk of bleeding (aspirin, blood thinners and non-steroidal anti-inflammatory drugs)

 - Who take dronedarone or ketoconazole for kidney problems

 For the first five years Pradaxa was sold in the U.S., there was no way for doctors to stop internal hemorrhaging caused by the drug.

 The FDA granted conditional approval for a bleeding antidote in October 2015.
 The agency gave full approval for the reversal agent Praxbind (idariocozumab) in 2018.

 Researchers found that Praxbind reversed the anticoagulant effect of Pradaxa within four hours in the majority of patients.

-Praxbind is stocked in more than 3,000 hospitals in all 50 states, according to manufacturer Boehringer Ingelheim.
-Patients and healthcare providers can find where the antidote is stocked by using a tool on Praxbind.com.
+Praxbind is stocked in more than 3,100 hospitals in all 50 states, according to manufacturer Boehringer Ingelheim.
+Patients and health care providers can find where the antidote is stocked by using a tool on Praxbind.com.

 The FDA requires a black box warning — the agency’s strongest warning — to alert the public of the risk of spinal and epidural hematomas in patients treated with Pradaxa who are receiving neuraxial anesthesia or undergoing spinal puncture.

-The black box warning also cautions that suddenly stopping Pradaxa increases the risk of blood clot and stroke.
+Aside from spinal issues, the black box warning also cautions that suddenly stopping the drug increases the risk of blood clot and stroke.